jdtsmith/indent-bars/README.md

   :hook ((python-mode yaml-mode) . indent-bars-mode)) ; or whichever modes you prefer
 ```

-## use-pacakge with tree-sitter support
+## use-package with tree-sitter support

 Configure `tree-sitter` and `ignore-blank-line` support for an example language.